 We call a finite dimensional algebra over a field Gorenstein if all its projective modules have finite injective dimension and all its injective modules have finite projective dimension.
-Cohomological Mackey functors may be regarded as modules for the cohomological Mackey algebra (see [16]) which, by a theorem of Yoshida, may be identified as the endomorphism ring of the direct sum of all transitive permutation modules kG/H, for $H \leq G$ .
-Thus Theorem 1.1 tells us that the cohomological Mackey algebra of G over a field is Gorenstein if and only if Sylow p-subgroups of G are cyclic or dihedral.
+Cohomological Mackey functors may be regarded as modules for the cohomological Mackey algebra (see [15]) which, by a theorem of Yoshida, may be identified as the endomorphism ring of the direct sum of all transitive permutation modules.
+Thus the cohomological Mackey algebra of G over a field is Gorenstein if and only if Sylow p-subgroups of G are cyclic or dihedral.